~ Striving for success, with pride and happiness ~

 As Historians we will ... learn all about World War 2.
 We will look at how the war affected people here at West Melton, we will find out what the effects of the blitz were, whether children were evacuated and how rationing affected people's daily diets.

 As Readers we will ... be reading for pleasure every day, and we will have the opportunity to read out loud daily as well as to an adult at least once a week!
 Our book study will be of 'The Boy in the Striped Pyjamas'.
-Our class reading book will be 'Goodnight Mr Tom'.
+We will have a range of topic related books available - with our class story book been War Horse.

 As Mathematicians we will ... be exploring number.
 We will begin by investigating place value and decimals.
 We use this knowledge to look at addition, subtraction, multiplication and division.
 There will be lots of opportunities for maths challenges.

-As Artists and Designers we will ... get creative with cooking food during World War 2.
+As Artists and Designers we will ... be creating a museum.
+We will get creative with cooking food during World War 2.
 We will create propaganda posters and we will be painting images from the Blitz.
+Whatever else we produce will be down to our own research of what to put into our museum - I wonder how we people kept safe during a bomb attack?